kaleem68/project-tracker/README.md

   - **New**: _Default_ status when project is created.
   - **In Progress**: Work in progress.
   - **Completed**: Project finished successfully.
-  - **Cancelled**: Not completed, aborted.
+  - **Cancelled**: Project cancelled.
-  - **Archived**: Cancelled or in no longer use.
+  - **Archived**: Project marked as archived.

 ### Dashboards

 - Home screen displays the dashboard stats with visual charts.
-  - No of project for each _stage_.
+  - Number of project for each *Stage*
-  - Project stats based on the year created.
+  - Top 5 most expensive projects.

-### Tech Stack
+## Tech Stack

-- WunderGraph, NextJS, TypeScript, PostgreSQL, Chakra UI
+- NextJS, WunderGraph, TypeScript, PostgreSQL, react-chartjs-2, Chakra UI